Table of Contents

 Without the ability to cook at 426 Degrees Celsius, your crust will not achieve the distinctive and desired color – a delicious brown.

-Achieving an appetizing color is not achievable in your standard home oven.
+Achieving an appetizing color is not possible in your standard home oven.

-00 flour has a low sugar content, which is not susceptible to burning, while some flours have a higher sugar content, which leads to the crust burning.
+00 flour has a low sugar content, which makes it not susceptible to burning, while some flours have a higher sugar content, which causes the crust to burn.

 Is 00 flour an excellent substitute for other baking applications?

 Unfortunately, 00 flour does not create a good loaf of bread.
-Your loaf will turn out flat and will not look or taste like the fresh-baked bread you expect.
+Your loaf will turn out flat and 00 flour will not look or taste like the fresh-baked bread you expect.

 It could be a better pastry flour substitution.